Getting Started with the macOS Vulkan SDK

 - Vulkan Layers configuration thanks to Vulkan Configurator.

 - Vulkan Capabilities Viewer.
-The new and preferred way to identify your devices capabilities, and contribute to an open-source database of GPU capabilities.
+The new and preferred way to identify your device's capabilities, and contribute to an open-source database of GPU capabilities.

-- Vulkan system report thanks to Vulkan Installation Analyzer (VIA) and Vulkan Info.
+- Vulkan system report with Vulkan Info.

 All documentation for the SDK can be found and downloaded online at vulkan.lunarg.com.
 For a broader overview see the LunarG white paper The State of Vulkan on Apple Devices.